 - Hearing Care such as testing and hearing aids.

 - and more.

 Again each plan differs between each carrier.
 These Plans come in many different forms as well.
 They can be a HMO or PPO or something else different.
-These are more widely reconizable by most as these are the types of plans that you probably had if you have had insurance coverage through work.
-They cover a more exstensive amount of preventive and doctor visit needs.
+These are more widely recognizable by most as these are the types of plans that you probably had if you have had insurance coverage through work.
+They cover a more extensive amount of preventive and doctor visit needs.